luxonis/depthai-python/docs/source/components/nodes/image_manip.rst

 ImageManip node can be used to crop, rotate rectangle area or perform various image transforms: rotate, mirror, flip, perspective transform.

-For downscaling, ImageManip uses the hardware scaler which uses Lanczos-filtered resampling/interpolation of the input frame.
+For downscaling, ImageManip uses the bilinear/bicubic interpolation.

 How to place it
 ###############